github/glb-director/docs/setup/glb-healthcheck-configuration.md

 _optional_

 This field specifies the duration of time, in milli seconds, between successive health-check probes sent to a given a L7 back-end.
+It applies to all back-ends for which health-checking is enabled.

 By default, 2 seconds.

 ### trigger